InvertGames/uFrame.Documentation/pages/classes/scenestate.md

 * Destructed

-State used after a scene root game object was destroyed with the `Destroy()` method.
+State used when unloading a scene, after a scene root game object was destroyed with the `Destroy()` method.